-INPATIENT TRACK-this track focuses on provision of inpatient psychological treatment in an integrated healthcare setting, either on locked inpatient units or as a consult/liaison psychological service.
-During the first two quarters, postdocs spend majority of their time (approximately two and one-half days per week, including didactics and supervision) in their required primary rotation.
+INPATIENT TRACK-this track focuses on provision of inpatient psychological treatment in an integrated healthcare setting, either on locked inpatient units or as a consult/liaison psychological service (doctoral).
+During the first semester, trainees spend majority of their time (approximately one and one-half days per week, including didactics and supervision) in their required primary rotation.
 Trainees also dedicate one day to a supplemental rotation of their choice to experience different modes of treatment and patient populations in the healthcare setting.
-Trainees select one supplemental rotation per semester.
-As the fellow progresses into the second quarter, they will independently conduct clinical interviews, implement therapeutic interventions, administer assessments, and enhance note-writing skills.
+As the trainee progresses into the second semester, they will independently conduct clinical interviews, implement therapeutic interventions, administer assessments (doctoral), and enhance note-writing skills.